VPN Infrastructure Exposed

 | Paris, FR | 3 of 5 | 5 | Equinix (2), Digital Realty (2) |

 In Dallas, 9 of 10 VPN hosting facilities are Equinix buildings.
 In Sydney, all 7 are Equinix.
 In Singapore, all 5 are Equinix.
 In London, 7 of 8 are Telehouse (KDDI, Japan).
-Traffic from dozens of VPN brands converges into the same small number of buildings in each city.
+The hosting companies serving dozens of VPN brands operate from a small number of buildings in each city.

 Source: PeeringDB facility API for M247, Datacamp, Clouvider, DigitalOcean, Vultr.
 Building ownership from facility names.